tilburgsciencehub/website/content/building-blocks/collaborate-and-share-your-work/write-your-paper/forest-plot-generation-r.md

 ## Interpret Forest Plots
-The following is an explanation of how to interpret the figure above:
+The following is an explanation of how to **interpret** the figure above.

 * **Study**: results source.
 * **Group 1/2**: number of participants in the study.
 Normally the two groups are split between `treatment` and `control` groups.